cyclus/cyclus.github.com/source/cep/cep29.rst

 Characteristics of a `Package`
 ==============================

-Each package will have the following characteristics: * `name` : a human-readable name for the package type * `fill_min` : the minimum quantity of material allowed in that package (default: eps()) * `fill_max` : the maximum quantity of material allowed in the package (default: 1e299) * `strategy` : the strategy for filling multiple packages, e.g.
+Each package will have the following characteristics defined by the user in the input file:
+* `name` : a human-readable name for the package type
+* `fill_min` : the minimum quantity of material allowed in that package (default: eps())
+* `fill_max` : the maximum quantity of material allowed in the package (default: 1e299)
+* `strategy` : the strategy for filling multiple packages, e.g.
     * "first" : fill each package to the maximum before adding another package
     * "equal" : fill all packages with an equal quantity

 Each package will also be assigned a unique integer `id` when it is first created.
 The default package has `id` = 1 and represents an unpackaged material.
+Generally, the user will not need to be aware of the `id`.

 User-Definition of Packages
 ============================